dhis2-chap/chap-core-infrastructure-example/README.md

 # Deploy CHAP
 **This repository is an example of how CHAP Core infrastructure and code could be deployed to a server running Docker inside a LXC/LXD container.**

+This repository use a Github Action to deploy CHAP Core to a server.
+The process exisits of two steps.
+First is to delete the instance, by rebuilding it.
+Next, it deploy CHAP core to a LXC container.
+This repo assume you are running DHIS2 on the same server.

 To be able to run CHAP Core correctly, it requires you to have access to Google Earth Engine credentials and provide these to CHAP Core.
-You can read more about DHIS2 and Google Earth Engine [here](https://docs.dhis2.org/en/topics/tutorials/google-earth-engine-sign-up.html) If you do not have access to these credentials, you can start CHAP Core, but it will not be able to give you any predictions or evaluations.
+You can read more about DHIS2 and Google Earth Engine [here](https://docs.dhis2.org/en/topics/tutorials/google-earth-engine-sign-up.html)

 General CHAP documentation could be fond at: [https://dhis2-chap.github.io/chap-core/](https://dhis2-chap.github.io/chap-core/)
 Server documentation could be found at: [https://dhis2-chap.github.io/chap-core/server/running-chap-on-server.html](https://dhis2-chap.github.io/chap-core/server/running-chap-on-server.html)